Lakemonsters2635/training/ArmPositionTutorial.md

 ### Setting up the Arm Constants

 In Constants, create variables to store the motor's CAN ID and speeds for the intake motor.
+You will add to these constants later.
 ```java
 // ARM CONSTANTS
     public static final int LEFT_ARM_MOTOR_ID = 21;